-Building and maintaining a standout LinkedIn profile isn’t optional.
+Building and optimizing a standout LinkedIn profile isn’t optional.
 It’s not even highly recommended.
 It’s mandatory—if you want to stand out.
-Because 95 percent of recruiters use LinkedIn to actively search for and contact potential employees.
+In fact, 67% of responding companies use LinkedIn to recruit candidates, and another 67% look at a potential candidate’s LinkedIn account before making a job offer, according to a 2020 survey by The Manifest.

-“If you don’t have a presence on LinkedIn, you stand a strong chance of being overlooked,” says Rick Sass, a career coach and LinkedIn expert at Lee Hecht Harrison in Bellevue, Washington.
+“If you don’t have a presence on LinkedIn, you stand a strong chance of being overlooked,” says Rick Sass, a career coach and LinkedIn subject matter expert at Lee Hecht Harrison.

-Whether you just graduated or are on the hunt for a new job, you can make your life as an applicant a whole lot easier by customizing your LinkedIn profile.
-Use these five strategies and employers will be more likely to find and hire you:
+Whether you just graduated or are on the hunt for a new job, you can make your life as an applicant a whole lot easier by customizing your profile and making it stand out.
+Use these five strategies to optimize your LinkedIn profile, and employers will be more likely to find and hire you.

 1. Write an eye-catching, descriptive headline.

-LinkedIn automatically defaults the headline beneath your name to your current job title.
-Set yourself apart with a more creative description.
+LinkedIn automatically defaults the introduction beneath your name to your current job title.
+Optimize your LinkedIn profile and set yourself apart with a more creative description.

 “Define yourself using nouns that describe what it is you do and what it is you want to do,” Sass says.

 Try not to default to your job title even if you’ve landed a fabulous first job.
-“Marketing analyst” might be the name of your position, but “Quick-thinking marketing pro with an eye for catchy, viral content” will tell a recruiter that he or she should learn more about you.
+“Marketing analyst” might be the name of your position, but “Quick-thinking marketing pro with an eye for catchy, viral content” will tell a recruiter that they should learn more about you.

-2. Choose a professional, approachable headshot and background image.
+2. Choose a professional, approachable headshot and background image to optimize your LinkedIn profile.

 “The first thing people are going to look at is the visual,” Sass says.
-Your background image is an opportunity to share your interests.
+Your background image is an opportunity to share your interests or add another connection to your career.
 Choose a landscape photo of your favorite place to ski or hike if you’re outdoorsy, or a baseball diamond if you like sports.
-Avoid potential copyright issues by taking the photo yourself or choosing from Flickr’s Creative Commons database—ideally only a photo with a “commercial use allowed” license, to be cautious.
+Depending on your career, you could consider adding a photo of your workspace, tools or products.
+Avoid potential copyright issues by taking the photo yourself or choosing from a website such as Flickr’s Creative Commons database—ideally only a photo with a “commercial use allowed” license, to be cautious.

 Your profile photo is even more important.
-Recruiters are 70 percent more likely to scroll down and read through your professional experience if you have a headshot on LinkedIn, Sass says.
-It should feature your head and shoulders against a white background.
-Make sure to smile; recruiters subliminally think to themselves, “‘I want happy, smiley, approachable people on my team,’” Sass says.
+Recruiters are more likely to read through your professional experience if you have a headshot on LinkedIn, Sass says.
+It should feature your head and shoulders against a plain background.
+Make sure to smile; recruiters subliminally think to themselves, “I want happy, smiley, approachable people on my team,” Sass adds.

-The summary is what makes LinkedIn better than a résumé.
+The summary is what makes your optimized LinkedIn profile better than a résumé.
 It’s a place where you can turn your unique educational and professional experience into a compelling narrative for employers.

 “Unlike your résumé, your summary needs to basically tell me a little bit about your personality,” Sass says.